zcanter/aframe-scatterplot/README.md

 *How can I format my data in this way?*

 The easiest way to do this is to get a CSV of your dataset and use the online CSV to JSON conversion tool [convertcsv](http://www.convertcsv.com/csv-to-json.htm).
 If you are a programmer you can use your favorite language to do so as well.
-Most popular programming languages have JSON writing capabilites of some sort.
+Most popular programming languages have JSON writing capabilities of some sort.

 *How can I get a CSV export of my data?*